BlueGummi/belle/examples/README.md

 ## Programs

-fib.asm - Fibonacci to the signed 16 bit integer limit
+fib.asm - Fibonacci to the unsigned 16 bit integer limit and golden ratio

-spiral.asm - Prints numbers from 0-i16MAX and then back down to 0 and back up again
+spiral.asm - Increments then decrements a register and prints out if it is increasing or decreasing, used for benchmarking

 hello.asm - "Hello, world!" program

-waste_time.asm - Repeated executes NOP instructions
+waste_time.asm - Repeatedly executes NOP instructions

+game.asm - Unfinished "game" that would take inputs from the user

+count.asm - Count to the unsigned 16 bit integer limit and print to stdout